ghazanhaider/AT91SAMA5D27/README.md

 ## Gadget fun

-To enable USB Gadget serial + ECM Ethernet (works on MACOS without added drivers), follow these steps
+To enable USB Gadget serial + ECM Ethernet (works on MACOS without added drivers), follow these steps:
+- Copy over the rcS file to /etc/init.d/rcS
+- This will load composite module that makes the USB gadget a serial device, storage and ethernet device (3 in 1)
+- Make an empty file called '/file' in your filesystem, something like `dd if=/dev/zero of=/sama5d2/target/file count=1k bs=1k`
+- Boot

+Here's the old manual method of setting up the gadget; I prefer the new kernel-only way above.
 - Mount UBI rw: `mount -o remount,rw /`
 - Add a line to /etc/fstab to automatically mount configfs:
 `none            /sys/kernel/config      configfs        rw      0       0`